DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 21](images/40_electrum_21.png)

 You should then be asked what type of address you'd like to use.
 You can let native segwit multisig (p2wsh) be selected.
-It'll give you the lowest transaction fees:
+It'll give you the lowest transaction fees.
+So, click Next:

 ![Electrum 21](images/40_electrum_39.png)